-Close to them there was a short train of stands selling sausages and hot-dogs, built with wood imported from Hindu huts, which grow like plants along the shore of the Ganges and came with worms and all; so rotten the planks that one could sink a finger inside.
+Close to them there was a short train of stands selling sausages and hot-dogs, built with wood imported from Hindu huts, which grow like plants along the shore of the Ganges, and came with worms and all; so rotten the planks that one could sink a finger into them.

-Around the beach, there ran numerous rickshaws for wealthy tramps, who paid the pullers with sugar-coated sticks and matches.
+Around the beach, there ran numerous rickshaws for wealthy tramps, who paid the pullers with sugar and matches.

 There was no lack of lifeguards wearing football shirts full of holes, with two paper signs in their front and back held with pins:

 The lifeguards could not swim, of course; but neither was it necessary, since the tourists were allergic to water, for obvious reasons; to be considered reckless, it sufficed to come close enough to the sea for its foam to splatter one’s feet.
 Those who stood guard made sure to give fair warning to any potential eccentric.
 Dirt is not washed away with water but with sand baths, as everyone knows.

 Despotic women in the abundance of their sagged flesh, and who on account of their age could well have been chamber maids to Mary Stuart, Queen of Scotland, walked about most smugly, sporting impossibly tight thongs made of asbestos wires, stolen from corners destined to storing extinguishers, grenades and other things.
 Indeed, swimsuits made from pure asbestos were all the rage that year.